 I am Sepio Blog

 I haven’t worked at Sepio for long, but the journey is one I am compelled to write.
 A few months ago, I never would have imagined changing jobs.
 Statistically speaking, I will be swept into same category as millions of others, a part of the so-called Great Resignation.
 I hadn’t planned on leaving my previous job, having been there for nearly fifteen years.
 In fact, our family had just purchased our first home, a small condo as close to my previous employment as possible, affordable even.
-I believe very much in the mission of the small college I worked at for a decade-and-a-half.
 Over the years I grew as a person, and even started a family.
 I learned to swing dance, attended astronomy club meetings at the observatory, had intellectual discussions with other staff, students and faculty, attended lectures, classes, concerts and study groups.
 I learned a lot, both personally and professionally, and the community was wonderful, one of which I still consider family.

 So, why the change?